TheStarport/KnowledgeBase/docs/thorn-editing/thorn-objects.md

 ### LIGHT

-Light source object illuminate scene mesh objects.
+Light source object that illuminates scene mesh objects.
 Be aware that due to the old DirectX version Freelancer uses, a mesh object can receive light from a maximum of six light sources.
 However you can group light sources using lgt_grp property and objects can specify which group they will receive light from.
 For example environment scenery can be lit by one group of light sources while characters in it are lit by another group.
 Light sources in cutscenes can behave slightly differently to `[Lightsource]` objects in systems.

 | Property    | Type     | Description                                                                                              |
 | ----------- | -------- | -------------------------------------------------------------------------------------------------------- |